Quant research without the guardrails.

 TradeBracketPrimitive renders fills at the actual fill price, not the bar close.

 A strategy is a Python class with init and on_bar or on_tick.
 Import what you need from quant_charts: the TA primitives (ema, atr, rsi, macd, bb, vwap), the input builders, the signal helpers (cross_above, between, above, below), and the @strategy and @day_start decorators.
 NumPy, pandas, scikit-learn, polars.
 Anything you have installed is in scope.
-There is no DSL between you and the engine.
+It is a Python library, not a DSL: you import the decorators that wire your class into the engine, and write the rest as Python.

 On top of TradingView Lightweight Charts sit 6,600 lines of custom primitives that the standard library does not give you: TradeBracketPrimitive for entry and exit markers at fill-price coordinates, IndicatorOverlayPrimitive with point decimation that collapses pixel collisions at zoom, VolumeProfilePrimitive, and a coordinate converter that runs binary search over deduped bid+ask timestamps so a tick renders at the right X without going through LWC's bar-aggregation path.